notlosca/auslan-classification/README.md

 </p>

-For the following analysis, the dataset was split into training and test set.
+For the following analysis, the dataset was split into training (77.77%) and test (22.22%) set.

 ## Approaches
 Two different approaches were followed:
 - "PCA based" approach.
 This approach aims to transform MTS data into feature vectors that can be used with plain SVM and Random Forests algorithms.
 Both linear PCA and kernel PCA was explored.
-In particular, the latter was based on the _KEros_ kernel.
+In particular, the latter was based on the _KEros_ kernel [[2]](#2), whose code we implemented from scratch.
 - "Raw MTS" approach.
 This one leverages on the extension of classical Machine Learning to deal with MTS data.
 We used K-NN with _Dynamic Time Warping_ as the distance metric, SVM with _Global Alignment Kernel_, and _Time Series Forest_